 Rodway, Schepman & Lambert (2012).
 Preferring the One in the Middle: Further Evidence for the Centre‐stage Effect.

 In a study on this phenomenon, researchers at the University of Chester presented participants with pictures of objects and asked them to indicate which object they preferred.
 Each picture consisted of 5 objects placed horizontally in a line, and each were similar versions of the same item.
-The results showed that participants preferred the objects that were located in the center, versus those that were located at the extreme ends.
+The results showed that participants preferred the objects that were located in the centre, versus those that were located at the extreme ends.